sprk2012/sprk2012-cfp/linda_liukas_and_terence_lee-the_first_cut_is_deepest/README.md

 Being a beginner in any community can be tough, but it allows you to view the world with a fresh set of eyes.
 You see things as they are or how they should be.
 When you get to be an expert, you tend start making things more complicated and lose touch with the beginner’s mind.

-This talk will look into how we can not only help beginners have more magical, simple moments with Ruby but also what we can learn from them to help to make a better community.
+This talk will look into how we can help beginners have more magical, simple moments with Ruby but also what we can learn from them to help make a better community.

 Linda is one of the co-founders of the Rails Girls, a non-profit organization that runs workshops around the world for total beginners.
 From this experience, she has learned how to explain technical concepts for not so technical people to get them curious and included in the world of webmaking.
 For instance, you can describe an app stack as a bento lunch box, where each part like storage, logic, or style has it own place.